 The Right to Information Act of 2005 is important to maintain transparency in the government system and makes it mandatory for public authority to send timely response to a request for public information, asked by any citizen.

-To get this information, there is a set format.
-However, the fact is, in case of RTI the format varies from department to department and state to state.
+To get this information, there is a set RTI format.
+However, the fact is, RTI format varies from department to department and state to state.
 For this reason, there are RTI forms in these various formats which need to be filled to get the answers.
 The format you need to chose depends on which department/ministry/body your question is asked to.

 These RTI forms can be filed to seek and get information from the Public Information Officer of the concerned public authority.
 The information will be obtained according to the RTI act, but the applicant must be clear about what information is needed and accordingly furnish the query by filing RTI forms.

-However, most of the RTI forms require a similar set of information to be filled in by the applicant.
+However, most of the RTI format require a similar set of information to be filled in by the applicant.

 RTI forms requirements - 4 Things to know: